transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 # Co-Review Policy

-Information on coreview policies is sparse.
+Information on co-review policies is sparse.
-Only 87 out of 171 journals do have an explicit coreview.
+Only 87 out of 171 journals do have an explicit co-review policy.

-Splitting the results by discipline reveals noticable differences (see fig. \@ref(fig:co-rev)).
+Splitting the results by discipline reveals noticeable differences (see fig. \@ref(fig:co-rev)).
 While in the life and earth sciences more than one third of journals permit contributions from co-reviewers, in the humanities, chemical & materials sciences, and in business, economics &